 A cricket club hit for six by burglars had some better news after finding out it had been awarded £1,460 from the Tamworth Co-operative Society’s Community Dividend Fund.

 The money, raised by shoppers at the Tamworth Co-op’s Polesworth store donating their dividends, will go towards replacing one of three mowers stolen from North Warwickshire Cricket Club.

 The rest of the cash will be spent on new helmets, bats, pads, gloves and kits for the juniors who regularly play cricket at the club’s ground in the village.

 Treasurer Steve Hern said all the players and officials were bowled over by the announcement of the grant after the devastation of the break-in.

-“It really was a great surprise after what happened, and we’d like to thank the Tamworth Co-op, as well as all the shoppers who nominated us and donated their dividends.”
+“It really was a great surprise after what happened, and we’d like to thank the Tamworth Co-op, as well as all the shoppers who donated their dividends.”

 The club, which has three junior teams for the under 9s, 11s and 12s, and three senior teams, has produced several top cricketers, including Peter McKay who went on to play for Warwickshire, while first team captain Edward Smith and his brother Jack have represented the county at under 16 level.